 The Design Overview sidebar (screenshot below) enables you to add schema sources, global parameters, SPS modules, and CSS files to the active SPS.
 It gives you an overview of these components and enables you to manage them conveniently in one location.

 Adding schema sources

-Schema sources may be added to an empty SPS or to an SPS with an already existing schema source.
+Schema sources may be added to an empty SPS.
 A schema source is added by clicking the command Add New Source under the Sources heading.
-This pops up a menu (screenshot below) that enables you to add: (i) an XML Schema or DTD or an XML Schema that is automatically generated by StyleVision from an XML file; (ii) a schema generated by StyleVision from a DB; (iii) a user-defined schema; or (iv) an XBRL taxonomy.
+This pops up a menu (screenshot below) that enables you to add an XML Schema, DTD, schema generated from an XML file, or a user-defined schema.

 When a schema is added, it is listed under the Sources item.
 Each schema has an entry for the Working XML File within the XML item.

 Adding modules, CSS files, parameters, and XSLT files

 Click the respective Add New commands at the bottom of the Modules, CSS Files, Parameters and XSLT Files sections to add a new item to the respective section.

 The following features are common to each section (Sources, Parameters, etc) in the Design Overview sidebar: